Daemon-Devarshi/Wallnut/README.txt

-Wallnut is a simple application which is used to change desktop image of your Mac OS X machine.
+Wallnut is a simple application which is used to change desktop image on your Mac OS X machine.

 To change desktop image you can do two things: